Skip to content

 Responding to emergencies since 2002

 GOAL has 20 years’ experience in Zimbabwe.
 This means we can react to emergency situations quickly and effectively.
 For example, in 2019, GOAL responded rapidly to the catastrophic Cyclone Idai.
 GOAL acted immediately, providing support to the Civil Protection Unit which was formed in response to the cyclone.
-Between March and May 2019, GOAL reached over 8,200 households in Chipinge, Chimanimani and Buhera districts.
-We provided an estimated 41,000 people with shelter and non-food items and another 40,000 people with nutritional rations.
+GOAL reached over 80,000 people with shelter, essential non-food items and food support.

-GOAL continues to support communities affected by Cyclone Idai.
-GOAL are responding to the food security situation in 3 districts through transfers of food, cash and livelihoods support.
+GOAL continues to support communities affected by Cyclone Idai and the impact of the Covid-19 pandemic, and is responding to a worsening food security situation in three districts through transfers of food, cash and livelihoods support.

 Promoting long-term health and wellbeing

-In addition to screening children for malnutrition, GOAL is also working to sustainably treat malnutrition in Zimbabwe.
-We use GOAL’s Nutrition Impact Positive Practice (NIPP) approach to address key risk factors and promote positive behaviour change – with our current programme working to improve the nutritional status of 1,500 households.
+In addition to screening children for malnutrition, GOAL is also proactively working to prevent malnutrition in Zimbabwe.
+We use GOAL’s Nutrition Impact Positive Practice (NIPP) approach, a community-led, social behaviour change model, to address key risk factors and promote positive behaviour change.

 Combatting malnutrition and food insecurity